Definitions

 The racial classifications used by the Census Bureau adhere to standards issued by OMB in 1997, which govern the categories used to collect and present federal data on race and ethnicity.
 OMB requires five minimum categories (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander) for race.
 The race categories are described below with a sixth category, “Some other race,” added with OMB approval.
 In addition to the five race groups, OMB also states that respondents should be offered the option of selecting one or more races.

 If an individual did not provide a race response, the race or races of the householder or other household members were assigned using specific rules of precedence of household relationship.
-For example, if race was missing for a son or daughter in the household, then either the race or races of the householder, another child, or the spouse of the householder were assigned.
+For example, if race was missing for a child in the household, then either the race or races of the householder, another child, or the spouse of the householder were assigned.
 If race was not reported for anyone in the household, the race or races of a householder in a previously processed household were assigned.
 (Census of Population and Housing)

 White.
 A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.
 It includes people who indicate their race as “White” or report entries such as Irish, German, Italian, Lebanese, Near Easterner, Arab, or Polish.